 It is useful to understand how accurate the forecasts are year on year.
-In 2015, it was forecast that there would be 1240 children on roll at Woking primary schools in Reception.
-The school census from October 2015 showed that there were actually 1273 children on roll, giving an under-estimation of 3%.
-Despite this, by using existing primary school capacity and commissioning bulge classes in areas of exceptional demand, Surrey County Council was able to offer a school place to all children who applied for one.
+In 2016, it was forecast that there would be 1,334 children on roll at Woking primary schools in Reception.
+The school census from October 2016 showed that there were actually 1,260 children on roll, giving an over-estimation of 6%.